project-fifo/docs/general/rightmanagement.rst

 RO
 ``

-Read Only users that can see VM's but not work with them.
+Read Only users that can see VMs but are not allowed to work with them.

 Basic permissions
 '''''''''''''''''